cupy/cupy/docs/source/user_guide/basic.rst

 Memory management
 -----------------

-Check :doc:`./memory` for a detailed description of how is memory managed in CuPy using memory pools.
+Check :doc:`./memory` for a detailed description of how memory is managed in CuPy using memory pools.

-How to write CPU/GPU agnostic code
+How to write device agnostic code
 ----------------------------------

-The compatibility of CuPy with NumPy enables us to write CPU/GPU generic code.
+CuPy's compatibility with NumPy makes it possible to write device agnostic code.
-It can be made easy by the :func:`cupy.get_array_module` function.
-This function returns the :mod:`numpy` or :mod:`cupy` module based on arguments.
-A CPU/GPU generic function is defined using it like follows:
+For this purpose, CuPy implements the :func:`cupy.get_array_module` function, that returns a reference to :mod:`cupy` if any of its arguments resides on a GPU and :mod:`numpy` otherwise.
+Here is an example of a device agnostic function that computes ``log1p``:

 .. doctest::

    >>> # Stable implementation of log(1 + exp(x))
    >>> def softplus(x):
-   ...     xp = cp.get_array_module(x)
+   ...     mod = cp.get_array_module(x)
+   ...     print("Using module:", mod.__name__)
-   ...     return xp.maximum(0, x) + xp.log1p(xp.exp(-abs(x)))
+   ...     return mod.maximum(0, x) + mod.log1p(mod.exp(-abs(x)))

-Sometimes, an explicit conversion to a host or device array may be required.
-:func:`cupy.asarray` and :func:`cupy.asnumpy` can be used in agnostic implementations to get host or device arrays from either CuPy or NumPy arrays.
+When you need to operate on arrays that reside on CPU and GPU, you first need to transfer them to the same device -- either CPU or GPU.
+For this purpose, CuPy implements two sister methods called :func:`cupy.asnumpy`  and :func:`cupy.asarray`.
+Here is an example that demonstrates the use of both methods:

 .. doctest::

+   >>> x_cpu = np.array([1, 2, 3])
    >>> y_cpu = np.array([4, 5, 6])
    >>> x_cpu + y_cpu
    array([5, 7, 9])
+   >>> x_gpu = cp.asarray(x_cpu)
    >>> x_gpu + y_cpu
    Traceback (most recent call last):
    ...